 Extras A self-guided expedition from Chepstow to Knighton provided by Sherpa Expeditions, this route covers the southern half of Offa’s Dyke and includes nightly accommodation, breakfast each day and luggage transfers over a week of hiking.

-Coast-to-coast attempts arise along the entire length of the UK but the Wainwright route has amassed a popular following since Alfred Wainwright first devised in in his 1973 guidebook.
+Coast-to-coast attempts arise along the entire length of the UK but the Wainwright route has amassed a popular following since Alfred Wainwright first described it in his 1973 guidebook.
 It’s perhaps because the 190-mile walk takes in some of the most spectacular scenery that northern England has to offer, from the Lake District to the Yorkshire Dales and North York Moors.
 From towering mountains to windswept moors, the Wainwright Coast-to-coast is a journey through the beautiful but imposing landscape of the North.

 The path begins in St Bees, Cumbria and charges straight into its most testing terrain, the Lake District.
 There are a few variations for the route, particularly through the mountains, but all are listed in Alfred Wainwright’s guidebook and other editions that have since been published.
 From the Lakes, the path continues east-to-south-east, carving through the Yorkshire Dales and across the centre of the North York Moors until its completion at Robin Hood Bay, north of Scarborough.
-Thanks to the often difficult terrain, the Wainwright is not a trail for inexperienced hikers - if the weather turns, as it often can across these three National Parks, the going can become difficult quite quickly.
-On a fair weather day, however, this coast-to-coast trail promises some astounding views across the North.
+Thanks to the often difficult terrain, the Wainwright is not a trail for inexperienced hikers – if the weather turns, as it often can across these three National Parks, the going can become difficult quite quickly.
+On a fair weather day, however, this coast-to-coast trail promises some astounding views of Northern England.